euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Voice User Interfaces/Speech Recognition.md

 # Feature Extraction with MFCC

 - The frequencies of the spectograms can be categorized in bins that are relevant to human ears and filter out sound that can't be heard.
 This is using the **Mel Scale and Mel-Frequency Filters**
-- A **source/filter model**  is a representation of human sound generation where the source is the source is unique to an individual and the filter is the articulation of words that we use when speaking. **Cepstral Analysis**
+- A **source/filter model**  is a representation of human sound generation where the source is the source is unique to an individual and the filter is the articulation of words that we use when speaking. **Cepstral Analysis** relies on this model.
+	- The source is the throat
+- There are already algorithms that can be used to extract the **Cepstrum**.
+	- It drops the source that is unique to every individual and preserves the shape of the sound made by the filter.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzMDEyOTI2LDQxNTM1NDAzNywyMDA3Nj
-UwNDUwXX0=
+eyJoaXN0b3J5IjpbLTE0MDY0MjE4MzEsNDE1MzU0MDM3LDIwMD
+c2NTA0NTBdfQ==
 -->